Architecture

 - No automatic scaling: Manual replica configuration

-- Docker required: All components run in Docker
+- Docker required: Application containers run in Docker

 - Linux only: Server must be Linux-based